 11. Amendment of Articles of Incorporation.
-Subject to the provisions hereof, the Corporation reserves the right to repeal, alter, amend or rescind any provision contained in these Amended and Restated Articles of Incorporation in the manner now or hereafter prescribed by law, and all rights conferred on stockholders herein are granted subject to this reservation.
+Subject to the provisions hereof, the Corporation reserves the right to repeal, alter, amend or rescind any provision contained in these Restated Articles in the manner now or hereafter prescribed by law, and all rights conferred on stockholders herein are granted subject to this reservation.
 Notwithstanding the foregoing at any time and from time to time, the provisions set forth in Article 5 (Classified Board) and Article 8 (Action by Written Consent) may be repealed, altered, amended or rescinded in any respect only if the same is approved by the affirmative vote of the holders of not less than 66 2/3% of the voting power of the outstanding shares of capital stock of the Corporation entitled to vote generally in the election of directors (considered for this purpose as a single class) cast at a meeting of the stockholders called for that purpose (provided that notice of such proposed adoption, repeal, alteration, amendment or rescission is included in the notice of such meeting).

-A - 7

-IN WITNESS WHEREOF, the undersigned President and Chief Executive Officer has executed these Amended and Restated Articles of Incorporation as of April , 2004.
+$$\rm A-7$$ IN WITNESS WHEREOF, the undersigned President and Chief Executive Officer has executed these Restated Articles as of April , 2004.